docstomarkdown/docstomarkdown.github.io/src/content/post/insert-table-of-contents-in-google-docs-and-include-only-specific-headings-levels.md

 ---
 title: "How to Insert Table of Contents in Google Docs and include only specific heading levels"
 date: "2024-05-06"
+excerpt: "This tutorial will guide you through inserting a Table of Contents and customizing it to include only specific heading levels."
 categories:
   - "google-docs"
 tags: